Files / Other

 Key Chapter Title List

-- Vietnam and the United States: The Path Ahead
+1. Vietnam and the United States: The Road Ahead

-- The Tet Offensive: Six Hours That Changed America
+6. The Tet Offensive: The Six Hours That Changed America

-- Through the Visa Window: The Leavers, The Left Behind, and Those Who Stayed
+7. Through the Visa Window: Those Who Left, Those Left Behind, and Those Who Stayed

-- Service Disruption: The Impact of USAID's Dissolution
+9. Service Interruption: The Impact of USAID's Dissolution

 Document Introduction

-This report, centered on the April-May 2025 special issue of the Foreign Service Journal, systematically organizes and deeply analyzes the evolution of U.S.-Vietnam relations since the end of the war in 1975, particularly around the 30th anniversary of normalization in 1995.
+This report centers on the special April-May 2025 issue of the Foreign Service Journal, systematically reviewing and deeply analyzing the evolution of U.S.-Vietnam relations since the end of the war in 1975, particularly on the occasion of the 30th anniversary of normalization in 1995.
 The report not only focuses on the official narrative of bilateral relations but also, through the personal experiences and reflections of former U.S. Ambassadors to Vietnam, Vietnamese Ambassadors to the U.S., and frontline diplomatic and consular officers, reveals the diplomatic practices, strategic calculations, and human interactions involved in rebuilding this complex relationship.

-The report begins with a presidential perspective and thematic focus, establishing the tone of discussion: the evolution of U.S.-Vietnam relations from the ashes of war to a comprehensive strategic partnership is seen as a "model of diplomatic success," driven by both sides' commitment to reconciliation, trust-building, and the pursuit of common interests.
-Retrospective articles by several ambassadors form the backbone of the report, clearly illustrating the phased characteristics of the relationship's development: from Ambassador Raymond Burghardt's period, which completed the normalization process and laid the foundation for strategic relations, to Ambassador David Shear's efforts to steer the relationship toward a "geopolitically driven" transformation to balance regional power, and finally to the emphasis by current Ambassador Marc Knapper on comprehensive and deepened cooperation in security, economy, technology, and other fields, particularly highlighted by the landmark elevation to a Comprehensive Strategic Partnership in 2023.
+The report's opening, framed by a presidential perspective and thematic focus, sets the tone: the evolution of U.S.-Vietnam relations from the ashes of war to a comprehensive strategic partnership is seen as a model of diplomatic success, driven primarily by both sides' commitment to reconciliation, trust-building, and the pursuit of common interests.
+Retrospective articles by multiple ambassadors form the backbone of the report, clearly illustrating the phased characteristics of the relationship's development: from Ambassador Raymond Burghardt's period completing the normalization process and laying the foundation for a strategic relationship, to Ambassador David Shear's efforts to steer the relationship toward a more geopolitically driven dynamic to balance regional power, and to the current Ambassador Marc Knapper's emphasis on comprehensively deepening cooperation in security, economy, technology, and other fields, highlighted by the landmark elevation to a Comprehensive Strategic Partnership in 2023.

-The report places high importance on the "human dimension."
-Through the lens of consular visa officers, it examines waves of immigration, the war legacy of the "Amerasian" issue, and the stories of local staff, revealing the intertwining of historical scars and personal destinies.
-Agricultural diplomats, through cases like "Nut Diplomacy" and "Citrus Diplomacy," demonstrate in concrete detail how economic cooperation consolidates bilateral relations.
-Simultaneously, the report does not shy away from current severe challenges, dedicating significant space to documenting the immense impact and career disruption caused to USAID employees by its dissolution, as well as the widespread anxiety triggered by the potential federal government implementation of "RIF" (Reduction in Force).
-This provides an urgent context for considering the sustainability of a professional diplomatic corps.
+The report places significant emphasis on the human dimension.
+Through the lens of consular visa officers, it examines waves of immigration, the legacy of war-related Amerasian issues, and the stories of local staff, revealing the intertwining of historical scars and personal destinies.
+Agricultural diplomats, through cases like "Nut Diplomacy" and "Citrus Diplomacy," demonstrate in concrete terms how economic cooperation solidifies bilateral ties.
+Simultaneously, the report does not shy away from current severe challenges, dedicating considerable space to documenting the significant impact and career disruption caused by the dissolution of USAID on its employees, as well as the widespread anxiety over potential federal government Reduction in Force (RIF) actions, providing an urgent context for considering the sustainability of a professional diplomatic corps.

-Furthermore, the report, through diplomats' recollections of President Jimmy Carter, indirectly corroborates the role of human rights and humanitarianism in the early repair of U.S.-Vietnam relations.
-Finally, the AFSA news section within the report showcases the professional advocacy and struggle undertaken by the American Foreign Service Association during a period of policy turbulence to protect the rights of diplomatic personnel, secure educational benefits, and provide legal guidance.
+Furthermore, through diplomats' recollections of President Jimmy Carter, the report corroborates the role of human rights and humanitarianism in the early repair of U.S.-Vietnam relations.
+Finally, the AFSA News section within the report showcases the professional advocacy and efforts of the American Foreign Service Association in safeguarding the rights and interests of diplomatic personnel, fighting for educational benefits, providing legal guidance, and more during periods of policy turbulence.